theeugenechong/tp/docs/UserGuide.md

 ## cOOPer's Commands

-Here are some things to note about cOOPer's **commands**.
-- ℹ️Extraneous arguments for commands that do not have arguments (e.g. `exit`, `meetings`, `cf`, `help`, etc.) will be **ignored**.
+Here are some things to note about cOOPer's **commands**. ℹ️Extraneous arguments for commands that do not have arguments (e.g. `exit`, `meetings`, `cf`, `help`, etc.) will be **ignored**.
 For example, `exit 123` will be interpreted as `exit`.<br>
-- ℹ️For commands having arguments, extraneous arguments added to the back of the command **will be considered as part of the command argument** too, and this may lead to the command **not being interpreted correctly** by cOOPer.
+ℹ️For commands having arguments, extraneous arguments added to the back of the command **will be considered as part of the command argument** too, and this may lead to the command **not being interpreted correctly** by cOOPer.
 For example, if `available 14:00 abc` is entered, cOOPer interprets the argument as `14:00 abc` which according to cOOPer is an invalid time.<br>
-- ℹ️All commands are **case-insensitive**.
+ℹ️All commands are **case-insensitive**.
 For example, `list` is the same as `List` or `LIST`.<br>
-- ℹ️Empty input (for e.g. simply pressing <kbd>Enter</kbd>, entering whitespaces or <kbd>Tab</kbd> characters) will be ignored and cOOPer will continue prompting you for your next command.
+ℹ️Empty input (for e.g. simply pressing <kbd>Enter</kbd>, entering whitespaces or <kbd>Tab</kbd> characters) will be ignored and cOOPer will continue prompting you for your next command.<br>

-Here is some additional information about cOOPer's **command prompt**.
+Here is some additional information about cOOPer's **command prompt**.<br>
-- ℹ️At different stages of using cOOPer, an additional label which looks like `[label]` will appear beside the prompt.
-- ℹ️There are **three** types of labels you will see:
+ℹ️At different stages of using cOOPer, an additional label which looks like `[label]` will appear beside the prompt.<br> ℹ️There are **three** types of labels you will see:
   - `[Logged out]` indicates you are currently **logged out** of cOOPer
   - `[Balance Sheet]` indicates you are using cOOPer's **[balance sheet](#creating-the-balance-sheet-bs--add) function**
   - `[Cash Flow]` indicates you are using cOOPer's **[cash flow](#creating-the-cash-flow-statement-cf--add) function**

-- ℹ️No label shown indicates you are logged in to the cOOPer, but you are using neither of the balance sheet function nor the cash flow statement function.
+ℹ️No label shown indicates you are logged in to the cOOPer, but you are using neither of the balance sheet function nor the cash flow statement function.

 [⬆️ Back to top](#whats-in-this-user-guide)